fnalways/terminus-docs/docs/developer/install/cli/olares-logs.md

 # `olares logs`

 ## Synopsis
-The `olares logs` command retrieves logs from Olares components and services, regardless of whether they are installed locally, including:
+The `olares logs` command retrieves logs from Olares components and services found on the local machine.
+It searches for each component listed below, collects logs if the component is found, and skips it if not:

 * K3s/Kubelet logs
 * Containerd logs